visit-dav/visit-website/pages/examples.md

 ---

 {% comment %}
 This Liquid coding is doing a few things.
-First, it is using Liquid's shuffle filter to randomize the contents of the gallery each time the site is generated.
+First, it is using Liquid's sample filter to randomize the contents of the gallery each time the site is generated.
 This helps newer content appear near the top of the gallery instead of always at the bottom.
 Next, it is using Liquid's cycle filter to produce output lines in groups of 5.
 Next, it